kloymillen/lab-01/README.md

 }
 ```

-To compile the `helloworld.cc` source code, run the following command:
+To compile the `helloworld.cpp` source code, run the following command:

 ```
-~/cpsc120/lab-01-your_user_name$ g++ helloworld.cc
+~/cpsc120/lab-01-your_user_name$ g++ helloworld.cpp
 ```

 Now you will see that a new file `a.out` has been created:
 ```
 ~/cpsc120/lab-01-your_user_name$ ls
-a.out helloworld.cc README.md
+a.out helloworld.cpp README.md
 ```

 This file is the compiled version of the source code, which we call a binary file (you will learn more about this later).
 This file is also an executable file, which means that we can run/execute it.
 Let's go ahead and execute the code.